Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Event Simulation

-The Delphes~\cite{deFavereau:2013fsa} program, using a generic FCC detector card, is then used to simulate detector effects for all samples.
-Jets are clustered from the reconstructed objects using \fastjet~\cite{Cacciari:2011ma} with the anti-kt clustering algorithm~\cite{Cacciari:2008gp}, using a distance parameter of 0.4.
+Jets are clustered from the reconstructed objects using \fastjet~\cite{Cacciari:2011ma} with the anti-kt clustering algorithm~\cite{Cacciari:2008gp}, and a distance parameter of 0.4.
 For the validation of the signal samples, an inclusive \ssWWVBS~ electroweak sample was generated using the same generator and settings as well as Delphes for detector effects, and good agreement was observed with respect to the sum of the polarized signal samples.

 Detector-specific backgrounds such as those in which lepton charge is misidentified or those in which jets mimic leptons were not considered in this analysis as they are highly detector-specific.